The Thomas Pages homepage

 virgin Mary

 Yet, in the awesome humility of the infinite God, that which was born in a Bethlehem stable, carrying part of Himself within, did not even know who He was, just as every human baby is born not knowing.
-In humility therefore, He walked through childhood into adulthood in the shoes of our human limitation, as a living example to every human being of the way the Creator of all wishes us all to behave.
+In humility therefore, He walked through childhood into adulthood in the shoes of our own human limitation, as a living example to every human being of the way the Creator of all wishes us all to behave.

 تجسد